barebox/barebox/Documentation/devel/architecture.rst

 Due to size constraints, the first stage config is usually board-specific, while the second-stage config can target multiple boards at once.

-In this setup, each of the first and second stage each consist of their own prebootloader and barebox proper.
+In this setup, the first and second stage each consist of their own prebootloader and barebox proper.

 * first stage prebootloader: Does DRAM setup and extracts first stage